kamilfityka/n8n-nodes-zohopeople-easyautomate/README.md

      - **Client Secret**
    - You'll need these in the next step

-5. **Configure scopes:**
-   - In the application details, go to the **Scope** tab
-   - Add the required scopes, e.g.:
-     ```
-     ZOHOPEOPLE.forms.ALL
-     ZOHOPEOPLE.attendance.ALL
-     ZOHOPEOPLE.leave.ALL
-     ZOHOPEOPLE.timetracker.ALL
-     ZOHOPEOPLE.employee.READ
-     ZOHOPEOPLE.hrcases.ALL
-     ZOHOPEOPLE.view.READ
-     ```

 ### Step 2: Configure Credentials in n8n

 1. **Open n8n:**